 - If you are searching for peer support, you might start with two of the most reputable online support websites.

-- www.spinalcord.org provides information and resources to meet the needs of people with SCI and their families and friends.
+- The United Spinal Association www.spinalcord.org provides information and resources to meet the needs of people with SCI and their families and friends.

 Adjusting to Life after Spinal Cord Injury was developed by Phil Klebine, M.A., Charles Bombardier, Ph.D., and Elizabeth Richardson, Ph.D.in collaboration with the SCI Model Systems Knowledge Translation Center.

-This information is not meant to replace the advice of a medical professional.
-You should consult your health care provider regarding specific medical concerns or treatment.
-The contents of this fact sheet were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0012).
-NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
-The contents of this fact sheet do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.
+Disclaimer: This information is not meant to replace the advice of a medical professional.
+You should consult your health care provider about specific medical concerns or treatment.
+The contents of this factsheet were developed under a grant (number 90DP0012) from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
+NIDILRR is a Center within the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS).
+It was updated under grants (numbers 90SI5019 and 90DPKT0009) from NIDILRR.
+The contents of this factsheet do not necessarily represent the policy of NIDILRR, ACL, or HHS and you should not assume endorsement by the federal government.